Welcome to Noda Lab's Home Page

 • Pengfei CHEN (D3): Activation of alkane for CVD synthesis of CNTs.

-• Koyo ANDO (M1): Synthesis of CNTs by floating catalyst CVD method and development of transparent thin films.
+• Koyo ANDO (M2): Synthesis of CNTs by floating catalyst CVD method and development of transparent thin films.

-• Yoshiyuki MATSUKAWA (B4): Fluidized bed synthesis of long, high-purity CNTs and co-production of low-carbon fuels.
+• Yoshiyuki MATSUKAWA (M1): Co-production of CNTs and low-carbon fuels.

 Functional Films